google/shoptimizer/docs/title-word-order-optimizer.md

 “standard” - Any product GPCs that are 4 levels deep or more skip optimizing the product for title word order.
 Optimizations will be applied to products having GPC depths of 3 or less.
 “aggressive” - The GPCs are matched as-is (any depth).

+### Configure the Position to Add High-Performing Words

+This feature utilizes the "keywordsPosition" configuration setting in the "title_word_order_options.json" config file that specifies a string (either "front" or "back") that determines the position in title to add high-performing words.

+The positions are as follows:

+- "front" - High-performing words are copied to the front of title.
+They are moved to the front if the operation results in a title that is over the maximum allowed character length (150 characters).
+- "back" - High-performing words are copied to the back of title.
+Title is not modified if the operation results in a title that is over the maximum allowed character length (150 characters).

 ### Do not move or copy matching high-performing keywords if they are in a configured list of words to block